wp-plugins/image-regenerate-select-crop/readme.txt

 admin_enqueue_scripts, init, add_meta_boxes, wp_ajax_, plugins_loaded, admin_menu, intermediate_image_sizes_advanced, added_post_meta, image_downsize, admin_post_thumbnail_html, edit_form_top, image_regenerate_select_crop_button

 == Screenshots ==
-1. The custom buttons are added in the featured image box or to edit media page, and by clicking the Details/Options button you can access the details of that image and options to regenerate / crop this for a particular image size (see /assets/screenshot-1.png).
+1. The custom buttons are added in the featured image box or to edit media page, and by clicking the Details/Options button you can access the details of that image and options to regenerate / crop this for a particular image size.
 As you can see, the image was not found for the image size name called in the example "4columns", hence, on the front side the full size image is provided.
-2. After regenerationg the "4columns" image, you will be able to crop this and preview the result on the fly. (see /assets/screenshot-2.png).
+2. After regenerationg the "4columns" image, you will be able to crop this and preview the result on the fly.
 Based on the crop type you chose, the front image will be updated.
-3. However, you can regenerate all images for a selected image size (see /assets/screenshot-3.png) and the result will be that all the front side tiles from the example will have the same size and fit as required.
+3. However, you can regenerate all images for a selected image size and the result will be that all the front side tiles from the example will have the same size and fit as required.
-4. The developer more for placeholders allows you to select the global mode or the "only missing images" mode (see /assets/screenshot-4.png).
+4. The developer mode for placeholders allows you to select the global mode or the "only missing images" mode.
 This allows you to identify on the front side the image sizes names used in different layouts and also you can identify what are the images that did not get to be generated due to various reasons or development steps.

 == Frequently Asked Questions ==
 None